Disney family Jackson Hole property subject of legal battle

-JACKSON – Trustees for two grandchildren of Walt Disney have taken the first steps leading to development of a Fall Creek Road property that is the object of a legal battle.
+JACKSON — Trustees for two grandchildren of Walt Disney have taken the first steps leading to development on Fall Creek Road property that is the object of a legal battle.

 The heirs, their trustees and lawyers are contending for control of an estate said to be worth near $400 million.